This technical appendix is regularly updated.

 Last update: december 2011.

 To realize the illustrations of this technical appendix, rays tracing is computed by the trigonometrical method (Snell-Descates’ law - without any approximations), using the data taken from the quoted documents.
-Although limited to meridional plane calculations, this method, once adapted to the case of infinite radii surfaces (plane surfaces) and to the case of light traveling from right to left (it happens with some fisheyes), allows excellent accuracy rays tracing.
+Although limited to meridional plane calculations, this method allows excellent accuracy rays tracing.
 Therefore, it is a very efficient tool for the understanding of optical systems operation.

 • Focal Length and the Magnification.